High Court Limits Endangered Species Act

 NPR's John Nielsen has more.

-Mr. BOB IRWIN (Defenders of Wildlife): The state of Arizona will issue a permit and the state of Arizona is not under an obligation to consult under the Endangered Species Act before issuing those permits.
+BOB IRWIN: The state of Arizona will issue a permit and the state of Arizona is not under an obligation to consult under the Endangered Species Act before issuing those permits.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.